ro-py/ro.py/README.md

 ourselves without dealing with advanced Roblox-specific concepts.

 # Installation
-> :warning: ro.py is in the process of being completely rewritten for the v2.0 release.
-All ro.py releases on PyPI (both the `ro-py` and `roblox` packages) are using the `v1.2.0.5` release, which is not compatible with the documentation found here.

 To install ro.py from PyPI, you can install with pip:
 ```
 pip install roblox